 The solutions that optimise succinic acid productivity appeared to be more complex than those for the other acids, and this is resembled by the more elaborate re-distribution of flux observed in evolved succinic acid producers (Figure 9).
 Examination of the flux patterns revealed succinic output to be sourced from two reactions; 56% from isocitrate lyase and 44% from fumarate reductase.
-Succinic acid production by A. niger has been targeted in a previous study [29] where the over-expression of isocitrate lyase and inhibition of succinate dehydrogenase were investigated – our findings illustrate that these are potentially necessary but insufficient to induce succinic production.
+Succinic acid production by A. niger has been targeted in a previous study [36] where the over-expression of isocitrate lyase and inhibition of succinate dehydrogenase were investigated – our findings illustrate that these are potentially necessary but insufficient to induce succinic production.
 It was also proposed in this study that fumarate reductase has low activity; we found heightened fumarate reductase activity to be essential for optimal succinic production.
 Operation of the glyoxylate shunt was responsible for directing flux towards succinic production, via the actions of isocitrate lyase and malate synthase.
 The conversion of malate to fumarate provided the substrate for fumarate reductase to produce the remaining succinic.
 The optimal solution required a balance between the two succinic-producing reactions; isocitrate lyase and fumarate reductase.
 The activity of fumarate reductase provided the alternative means of NADH recycling (via the recycling of FADH2 to FAD) upon constraint of the electron transport chain.
+Fumarate reductase has been targeted previously to enhance succinic acid production in Aspergillus saccharolyticus, a species which naturally secretes small quantities of this acid [37].
+Expression of NADH-dependent fumarate reductase from Trypanosoma brucei increased succinic production from 3.8 to 16.2 g/L while negatively affecting malic and citric acid production [37].
+When the same fumarate reductase gene was expressed in an engineered strain of Aspergillus carbonarius lacking the glucose oxidase gene the acid production profile was unchanged, yet increased succinic production up to 16 g/L when a C4-dicarboxylate transporter was overexpressed [38].
+The studies highlight the need to consider organic acid transport in organisms that do not naturally secrete the target acid.
+Although successful, these studies only made an initial step to achieving optimal succinic acid production in Aspergillus, and the targeting of many other steps as shown by our in silico evolved producers would be necessary to fully realise this goal.